AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 **Note**: This approach resolves the test environment limitation for fields that exist but are not loaded.

-### Multiple Choice Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)
+### Multiple Choice Field Issue (RESOLVED - Manual Class Loading)

-**Discovery**: Multiple Choice field exists in GF 2.5+ but is not available in the GF 2.9 test environment:
+**Discovery**: Multiple Choice field exists in GF 2.5+ but was not available in the GF 2.9 test environment due to conditional loading.

-- `GF_Field_Multiple_Choice` class is NOT loaded in the test environment
-- The field is not included in GF_Fields::get_all() because the class is not loaded
+**Resolution**: Implemented by manually loading the `GF_Field_Multiple_Choice` class in `tests/bootstrap.php`.
+Added the field to the GraphQL schema by:
+1. Loading the field class manually in bootstrap
+2. Adding 'multi_choice' to the values() case in FormFieldRegistry for proper GraphQL field mapping
+3. Updated test to use 'values' field instead of 'value' for array handling

 **Evidence**:
-- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-multiple-choice.php` (GF 2.5+)
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-multiple-choice.php`
-- Field has `GF_Fields::register( new GF_Field_Multiple_Choice() )` at end of class file
+- Added `require_once` in `tests/bootstrap.php` to load the class
-- GF_Fields::get_all() does not include this field because the class is not loaded
+- GF_Fields::get_all() now includes the field

-**Root Cause**:
-1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Multiple Choice field class, even though the file exists
-2. **Conditional Loading**: The field may be loaded conditionally in production GF, but not in test environment

-**Resolution**: Cannot implement MultipleChoiceField support at this time due to GF 2.9 test environment limitations.
-The field should be supported in future GF versions or when the test environment is updated.

-**Note**: Test file exists but cannot run until the GF field class is loaded in the test environment.
+- GraphQL schema contains MultipleChoiceField type with values field
+- All 4 mutation tests (Submit, Update, SubmitDraft, UpdateDraft) pass

+**Note**: This approach resolves the test environment limitation for conditionally loaded fields.
+Multiple Choice field now fully supported with proper array value handling.

 ### Calculation Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)